 The only TJD5-related effect was decreased monocyte chemoattractant protein 1 (MCP-1) on Day 1 (24 or 48 hours post-dosing) in treated animals.
 Due to a lack of corresponding findings or impact on the well-being of the animals, this effect was not considered adverse.
 No abnormality was observed in other study endpoints, including safety pharmacology parameters and immunotoxicity.
 The no observed adverse effect level (NOAEL) was defined at 200 mg/kg.
-This dose level corresponded to the mean C{max} and AUC values of 6890 μ g/mL and 594000 μ ghr/mL in males, respectively, and 6450 μ g/mL and 501000 μ ghr/mL in females, respectively, on Day 22 of the dosing phase.
+This dose level corresponded to the mean Cmax and AUC values of 6890 μg/mL and 594000 μg\hr/mL in males, respectively, and 6450 μg/mL and 501000 μg\hr/mL in females, respectively, on Day 22 of the dosing phase.

 The current clinical development plan is to develop TJD5 in the United States and China in parallel.
-In the United States, we have initiated a Phase 1 clinical trial in patients with advanced solid tumors in partnership with TRACON Pharmaceuticals, Inc., which will be responsible for conducting the current Phase 1 clinical trial in the United States (TJD5 is referred to as TJ004309, NCT03835949).
-Five patients have been enrolled and three patients have been dosed so far.
+In the United States, we have initiated a Phase 1 clinical trial in patients with advanced solid tumors in partnership with TRACON Pharmaceuticals, Inc., which will be responsible for conducting the clinical trial in the United States (TJD5 is referred to as TJ004309, NCT03835949).
 After determining the RP2D, the trial will enroll additional patients with advanced solid tumors to confirm tolerability and to explore preliminary efficacy of the combination therapy with atezolizumab.
-Safety data of TJD5 is expected in 2020.
 In China, we plan to begin a clinical trial to evaluate the safety, tolerability, PK/PD, and potential efficacy primarily in patients with lung cancer.
-We obtained IND approval from the NMPA for TJD5 in September 2019.
-In addition, we are collaborating with Shanghai Junshi Biosciences Co., Ltd, or Junshi, to conduct clinical trials of the combination therapy of TJD5 and Junshi's PD-1 monoclonal antibody toripalimab in cancer patients with various types of solid tumors.
-We have not initiated any research and development activities under such collaboration arrangement as of the date of this prospectus.
+An IND application was submitted to the NMPA in June 2019.